Modern slavery statement

 - Construction

-It is vital therefore that the University works closely with suppliers in the above categories to understand and assess where items originate from and what conditions the supply chain responsible for these items, are working in.
+It is vital that the University works closely with suppliers in the above categories to understand and assess where items originate from and what conditions the supply chain responsible for these items, are working in.
 The University, and in particular Procurement, is committed to working with suppliers to further develop this knowledge and understanding and assist in improving conditions wherever possible.
 Early engagement with suppliers and supply chains on any project allows the Procurement team to understand what risks there may be in producing/delivering the requirement and, if necessary, mitigate and eliminate these risks through the competitive tender process.

 As part of the University’s initiative to identify, manage and mitigate risk we have in place, along with consortia partners whose purchasing frameworks we use, processes and systems to: